 On the other hand, Williamson had “some sympathy” with the criticism laid by Dani Rodrick in “Growth Strategies” (2003) regarding the pretended universality and insensitivity of the recommended reforms to local context.
 “The problem with the Washington Consensus was that it listed what became regarded as “ten commandments,” with an implicit promise that a country that did these ten things would grow“, noted Williamson (2004: 205).

-Elsewhere I wrote that sociology of economics is about “the social and political processes, mechanisms and conditions of formation, articulation and diffusion of economic ideas, models and theories.
-In this respect academic, practical and administrative configurations of economic knowledge are always embodied in particular economies, epistemic cultures and institutions”.
+Elsewhere, I wrote that sociology of economics is about “the social and political processes, mechanisms and conditions of formation, articulation and diffusion of economic ideas, models and theories.
+In this respect, academic, practical, and administrative configurations of economic knowledge are always embodied in particular economies, epistemic cultures and institutions”.
 Williamson’s “The Washington Consensus” initial agenda, the life cycle and the global spread of this term and its meanings during the last three decades, and Williamson’s 2004 paper itself in which he tried to retrospectively reposition himself — are an interesting and rich example of sociology of economics.
-This story, especially after the 2007-8 global financial crisis which is certainly the result of Neoliberalism, clearly demonstrates the great influence of economic ideas, such as “The Washington Consensus”, in (inter)national economic policymaking, especially when deployed by the coalition of powerful actors and institutions.
+This story clearly demonstrates the great influence of economic ideas, such as “The Washington Consensus”, in (inter)national economic policymaking, especially when deployed by the coalition of powerful actors and institutions.

 – Williamson, John.
 1990.
 “What Washington Means by Policy Reform” Chapter 2 in Latin American Adjustment: How Much Has Happened?, edited by John Williamson.
 Washington, DC: Peterson Institute for International Economics. (open access)